nawazish-github/elements-of-programming-interviews-java/README.md

 ## Tree

 - Solve a descendant tree to find the Youngest Common Ancestor given the root node, and two descendant nodes.

+## Recursion

+- Write a function to generate all permutations of a given array of elements
+- Write a function to generate Powerset of a given set